VenturianTome/VenturianTome/src/5.Characters/Johnny_Toast.md

 - [**The Queen of England**](5.Characters/Queen_of_England.md)
   - He is the Queen of England’s grandson \[13:28 - *President Visits McDonald’s*]
+  - Toast went on a vacation in which he and his grandmother went hang-gliding, but a gust of wind caused her to fall and Toast had to catch her; she only \(possibly) had mental injuries \[1:26 / 2:46 - *FNAF 2 In Gmod*]
   - Toast's car was once owned by the Queen of England; he has dented both sides of it \[1:16 - *Bonnie Visits Walmart*]

 - [**The Rake**](5.Characters/Creepypastas.md)